 If Teleshop is a classic example of direct marketing, then the classic example of a brand campaign would be an “artistic advertisement that no one alive understands.”

-A brand campaign goes much more to some deeper emotions, and the focus is on getting people to tie the strongest emotions to the brand.
-Brand campaigns promise people life.
-It is usually an idea to make people feel more important, more beautiful, more valuable if they buy a certain brand.
+A brand campaign goes much more into some deeper emotions, and the focus is on getting people to tie the strongest emotions to the brand.
+Brand campaigns promise people’s life.
+It is usually an idea to make people feel more important, more beautiful, and more valuable if they buy a certain brand.

-In brand campaigns, the visual part, good photography, directing, script is much more important.
-Copywriter (writer, see below) is equally important in both cases.
+In brand campaigns, the visual part, good photography, directing, and the script are much more important.
+The copywriter (writer, see below) is equally important in both cases.
 Although copywriters are usually divided, or engaged in one or another type of marketing, dominantly.

 You will most often see the brand of the campaign for fashion brands (high fashion), food, drinks, cigarettes…